eskres/hop-little-bunny/readme.md

 - As a user I want to see what the highest scores achieved are so that I can try and compete against them.

 ## Planning and Development

+- Create Wireframes

+- Build Skeleton Website
+    - Decide the game\'s container size and build it out with html and css
+    - Add placeholder for highscores
+    - Add placeholder for a very short instructions section
+    - Add minimal css styles

+- Start coding the game logic using placeholder images instead of artwork
+    - Animate character with user inputs
+    - Animate obstacles
+    - Figure out how to handle collisions between character and obstacles
+    - Animate scrolling section of background
+    - Create scoring system
+    - Create system to log highscores

+- Create artwork
+- Replace colour blocks with artwork
+- Finalise CSS syling
+- Make website responsive
+- Check for any missed bugs

 ## Bugs to Resolve